jpsturgell/File-System-And-Terminal-Using-OOP/ReadMe.txt

 that the macro command is configured with.
 In this way, we can get a custom display message for each macro command since the dynamic type of the parsing strategy will determine what version of displayInfo() is called.

-Although not specified in the instructions, a destructor was implemented for the SimpleFileSystem class.
+A destructor was implemented for the SimpleFileSystem class.
 This destructor iterates through its map of files and calls "delete" on each pointer to AbstractFile that it contains.
 This prevents a memory leak upon the program's termination.

-In main(), which lives in Lab5.cpp, the SimpleFileSystem and SimpleFileFactory are purposely allocated main's stack frame and not on the heap.
+In main(), which lives in main.cpp, the SimpleFileSystem and SimpleFileFactory are purposely allocated main's stack frame and not on the heap.
 This keeps us from having to explicitly call delete on these objects.

 Like the other commands, the goal was to enforce, as previously discussed, that the user cannot enter extra input